 Unhealthy diet - a diet high in trans-fat can lead to lower quality embryos and also damage ovaries even if you are not overweight

 Alcohol - a Danish study of over 6000 women aged 21-45 found that drinking equivalent of 7 glasses of wine a week reduced chances of conceiving by 18%

 Appendectomy or Tonsillectomy - A University of Dundee and UCL study found women who had had an appendectomy had an increased chance of pregnancy by 34% whilst those who had a tonsillectomy increased by 49%.

 Too much or too little sleep - men who sleep more than 9 hours or less than 6 hours a night had a 40% reduced chance of conception according to an American survey of over 700 couples

 Secondary Infertility (or Secondary Subfertility) is defined as the inability to conceive or to carry a pregnancy to term, following the birth of one or more children.
 To read more about secondary infertility, please visit my blog here.

 Fertility Reflexology Treatments

 Fertility reflexology treatments are available for both male and female clients.
-Initial treatment will include a health, diet and lifestyle consultation so a personalised treatment plan can be designed for you.
+Initial treatment will include a detailed health, diet and lifestyle consultation including an in depth look into your gynaecological / urological history so a personalised treatment plan can be designed for you.
+I will talk you through the benefits of tracking your cycles and offer you detailed homecare advice on your lifestyle and nutrition as well as recommending any supplements that could be of benefit.
+It is important to remember that there are many small changes you can make that could have a huge impact your ability to conceive.
 Whatever stage you are at in the process of trying to conceive, the treatment plan will be developed to help balance your body so that it is at an optimimum level for conception.
-Sessions will also include homecare advice to help you improve your chances of conception.